edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 represents the way the user logs in to the application (in this example via GitHub OAuth).

-This schema will be stored in a single EdgeDB module inside the ``dbschema/default.esdl`` file.
+This schema will be stored in a single Gel module inside the ``dbschema/default.esdl`` file.

 .. code-block:: sdl